sourasen1011/UoE_Research_Project_2023/README.md

 The main modules are contained within nn_survival_analysis.
 The two proposed models - Time-Invariant and Time-Variant have their own .py files within this directory.
 Other traditional models as well as neural network models also have their own .py files here.

-The config.json file contains all the hyperparameters for training, testing and evaluating.
+The nn_survival_analysis directory also contains a config.json file, which contains all the hyperparameters for training, testing and evaluating.

 For the paper, go to the presentations/my_thesis/01 folder.
 Find the thesis.pdf file.